Sydney City Skywatchers

 Our committee is elected during the AGM, held during the October meeting each year.

 We honour the voluntary contribution and sustained dedication by members.
-Our current life members are: Janette Brennan, Dr Wayne Orchiston, Dr Nick Lomb, Harry Roberts, Michael Chapman and Monty Leventhal OAM.
+Our current life members are: Janette Brennan, Dr Wayne Orchiston, Dr Nick Lomb, Harry Roberts, Michael Chapman, Monty Leventhal OAM and Elizabeth Cocking.